 - DR settings for the policy.

-The following sections explain the stages for defining a policy.
+The following sections explain the stages of defining a policy.

-- In the main screen, click the Schedules tab and then click New Schedule.
+- In the main screen, click the Schedules tab and click New Schedule:

 Type a name for the schedule and an optional description.

 In the Repeats Every list, select the frequency of the backups for this schedule.
 The possible units are months, weeks, days, hours, and minutes.